Adverbs of Degree

 3. His English was a little hard to understand.

-Point 4: Adverbs of degree can very in intensity or degree.
+Point 4: Adverbs of degree can vary in intensity or degree.